Internet providers in Toronto beyond Rogers and Bell

 This Toronto-based media company makes Android-based TV its bread and butter, offering set-top video boxes that mix TV channels with access to extra internet-delivered content.
 They're also an ISP, offering DSL and cable plans for as low as $19.95 a month.

-Choose among three unlimited fibre internet packages.
-The cheapest of the bunch comprises of 250Mbps for $50 with the option to add WiFi for $7 extra a month or a one time fee of $90.
+Choose from three unlimited fibre internet packages.
+The cheapest of the bunch comprises of 250Mbps for $50 with the option to add WiFi for $8 extra a month or a one time fee of $100.
 On the other end of spectrum there's the 1Gbps package for $100 a month.

 Cable internet, high speed DSL internet and regular DSL packages are all available from ISP Xinflix.
 All packages include unlimited usage and range from $29.95 a month to $89.95 a month.